Energy: Chemistry

 In the context of chemistry, energy is an attribute of a substance as a consequence of its atomic, molecular, or aggregate structure.
 Since a chemical transformation is accompanied by a change in one or more of these kinds of structure, it is usually accompanied by a decrease, and sometimes an increase, of the total energy of the substances involved.
 Some energy may be transferred between the surroundings and the reactants in the form of heat or light; thus the products of a reaction have sometimes more but usually less energy than the reactants.
 A reaction is said to be exothermic or exergonic if the final state is lower on the energy scale than the initial state; in the less common case of endothermic reactions the situation is the reverse.

 Chemical reactions are usually not possible unless the reactants surmount an energy barrier known as the activation energy.
-The speed of a chemical reaction (at a given temperature T) is related to the activation energy E by the Boltzmann's population factor e−E/kT; that is, the probability of a molecule to have energy greater than or equal to E at a given temperature T. This exponential dependence of a reaction rate on temperature is known as the Arrhenius equation.
+The speed of a chemical reaction (at a given temperature T) is related to the activation energy E by the Boltzmann population factor e−E/kT; that is, the probability of a molecule to have energy greater than or equal to E at a given temperature T. This exponential dependence of a reaction rate on temperature is known as the Arrhenius equation.
 The activation energy necessary for a chemical reaction can be provided in the form of thermal energy.